BlueHorn07/bluehorn07.github.io/_posts/mathematics/probability-and-statistics/statistics/2021-04-26-sampling-distribution-of-mean-and-clt.md

 <hr/>

-# Sampling Distribution of Means
+# Sampling Distribution of Mean

 Let $X_1, \dots, X_n$ be a random sample with $E[X_i] = \mu$ and $\text{Var}(X_i) = \sigma^2$.